vamseeachanta/energy/tools/kubernetes.md

 Use Minikube (Needs Virtual Machine or Hyper-V)

-Alternatively can use docker.
+Alternatively use docker.
 See below link to enable kubernetes in Dockers. https://stackoverflow.com/questions/70127857/minikube-doesnt-start-on-windows-server-2019